Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 >![image](Cilento_AGU23-scaled.jpg)

-Our long-term plan is to deploy the STELLA-Q2 on a drone captureing spectral data along our Florida Gulf Coast.
-In a recent meeting with Sherri Swanson,Ecological and Marine Resources Division Manager for Manatee County Natural Resources, Sherri has been extremely helpful providing us shapefiles for the Sarasota Bay Estuary Program (SBEP) Watershed boundaries and a very interesting paper on Identifying and Diagnosing Locations of Ongoing and Future Saltwater Wetland Loss**2** available in this repository too.
+Our long-term plan is to deploy the STELLA-Q2 on a drone capturing spectral data along our Florida Gulf Coast.
+In a recent meeting with Sherri Swanson, Ecological and Marine Resources Division Manager for Manatee County Natural Resources, Sherri has been extremely helpful providing us shapefiles for the Sarasota Bay Estuary Program (SBEP) Watershed boundaries and a very interesting paper on Identifying and Diagnosing Locations of Ongoing and Future Saltwater Wetland Loss**2** available in this repository too.

 >![image](Identifying_and_Diagnosing_Locations.png)